Squirm: Release

 Squirm was shown during the May 1976 Cannes Film Market.
 It was acquired by American International Pictures (AIP), who released it theatrically in the United States on July 14, 1976, and worldwide on August 9 that same year.
 AIP had given a $250,000 advance to the film's producers for domestic distribution and $500,000 in guarantees from sixteen territories.

 AIP hoped for a "PG" rating from the Motion Picture Association of America (MPAA), but the MPAA objected to nearly all the horror scenes as "objectionable to PG-rated sensibilities".
-The film was edited to remove most of the scariest material and a shower scene with Patricia Pearcy.
+The film was edited to remove most of the scariest material in addition to a shower scene with Patricia Pearcy.
 This cut the running time by 1 minute.
 The now 92-minute film, however, still received an "R" rating.
 In 1977, the MPAA re-rated the film with a "PG" rating.
-The TV film was even more extensively cut: Lieberman commented that "In the theatrical version there was just enough of the worm attacks left for them to work; on TV, the cuts are ridiculous!"
-The film was financially successful; Lansbury and Beruh made their investment back from the foreign theatrical market.
+The TV version of the film was even more extensively cut: Lieberman commented that, "In the theatrical version there was just enough of the worm attacks left for them to work; on TV, the cuts are ridiculous!"
+The film was financially successful; Lansbury and Beruh recovered their investment from the foreign theatrical market.

 The film was released on VHS by Vestron Video in 1983 and on DVD by MGM Home Entertainment in 2003.
 The DVD version, with a 93-minute run time, restored the shower scene and included an audio commentary with Lieberman as part of the special features.
 MGM released it as part of a set with Swamp Thing (1982) and The Return of the Living Dead (1985) in 2011.
 The unedited R-rated version was released in the United Kingdom on Blu-ray and DVD by Arrow Video on September 23, 2013.
 This version was released in the United States on Blu-ray by Shout!
 Factory under its label Scream Factory on October 28, 2014.
 Squirm was also released on streaming services Amazon Prime Video, Tubi, and Shudder.